hellocoop/hello.dev/src/faqs/README.md

 ### *5) What types of applications is Hellō suitable for?*

 Hellō is currently only suitable for new applications.
-Hellō is for individual users -- it not an enterprise identity solution.
+Hellō is for individual users -- it is not an enterprise identity solution.

 ### *6) Why is Hellō only intended for new applications?*